Autism Assessments

 At 'A Forward Step' our psychologists undertake a comprehensive set of assessments, evaluate the outcomes, and consider whether a diagnosis of ASD is, or is not appropriate.
 There are two key assessments that are used during this process; the Autism Diagnostic Interview Revised (ADI-R), and the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
 Additional information may also be sourced (eg. from a school) to assist in the assessment process for children.

 ADI-R: This assessment is effective in differentiating autism from other developmental disorders, and allows our clinicians to quantify identified autistic traits.
-It takes the form of an interview between one of our psychologists and a parent / caregiver who is familiar with the developmental history and current behaviour of the person being assessed.
+It takes the form of an interview between a psychologist and a parent / caregiver who is familiar with the developmental history and current behaviour of the person being assessed.
 The ADI-R can only be conducted by a qualified psychologist or psychiatrist who has undertaken additional specialist training.
+The appointment duration is 3+ hours.

-ADOS-2: This involves direct observation of, and interaction with, the person being assessed.
+ADOS-2: This involves direct interaction (face to face) with the person being assessed.
 Different modules of the assessment are selected as appropriate to the individual's age, language skills, and developmental level.
 The ADOS-2 can only be conducted by clinical staff who have undertaken additional specialist training.
+The appointment duration is 90 minutes.

 Once the assessments have been completed, the assessing team evaluate the gathered information, and produce a written report.
-This includes diagnostic information and recommendations where appropriate.
-This process takes approximately 3 weeks.
+This includes the diagnostic decision, and recommendations where appropriate.
+This process takes approximately 2 weeks.

-After you have been sent your report, you are asked to attend a follow-up appointment with your assessing psychologist (45 minutes).
+After you have been sent your report, you are offered a follow-up appointment with your assessing psychologist (45 minutes).
 At this time you will discuss the outcome of the assessment.
 Where appropriate, psycho-education on ASD is given, as well as support in the form of sign-posting you to appropriate services.

 We ask you to share your report with appropriate professionals (eg. GP / Paediatrician, School) however you are under no obligation to do so.